Beginner surfer riding a wave

 After some training back home you’ll be ready to sprint down the beach to catch the first wave of the day

 The only thing we suggest when it comes to running is that you don’t go too hard at the beginning.
 Try for a relatively small distance, say between 1 – 2 kilometers, to begin with.
 Then work your way up from there.
 This way you mitigate the risk of straining something.
-We’d hate to see you miss out on staying at one of our surf camps for beginners after all.

-6. Try paddleboarding on a lake or river
+6. Try Paddleboarding on a Lake or River

 Two people paddleboarding on a lake